ralph-holden/mem_curve/README.md

 # mem_curve
-Explore stable membrane curvatures using Monte Carlo simulation
+Explore stable membrane curvatures using Monte Carlo simulation of Fourier coefficients.
+Use to initialise membranes for MD simulation.

-!
-Need to...

-Investigate gridsize & boundary effects